carlesfernandez/docker-petalinux2/README.md

 A somehow generic Xilinx PetaLinux & Vivado Docker image, using Ubuntu 18.04 as the base image.

-PetaLinux version `2020.1` is the first version handled by this release.
+PetaLinux version `2020.1` is the first version handled by this release, and the default version is `2021.2`.
 For former versions, please check [docker-petalinux](https://github.com/carlesfernandez/docker-petalinux).

 In order to use this tool, you need to